 Tags: trick, Windows 7, Windows Vista, Windows XP

-- how to fix boot when stopped by disk consistency check message
+- how to turn off disk consistency check in windows 7

 - How to Change and Use Timezone (Tzutil) in Windows 7

 - Enhance the Security of your Login Password in Windows 7

 - How to Activate Hardware Acceleration and WebGL in Opera 12

 - Fix “This PC Doesn’t Meet System Requirements.
 If You Want to Install Windows 8, You May Have to Upgrade…” Error